 In March 2016, the FASB issued ASU No. 2016-09, Compensation - Stock Compensation (Topic 718).
 This new standard's objective is to simplify certain aspects of the accounting for share-based payment award transactions, including (i) income tax consequences, (ii) classification of awards as either equity or liabilities, and (iii) classification on the statement of cash flows.
 This update is effective on a prospective, retrospective, and modified retrospective basis for annual and interim periods beginning after December 15, 2016 with early adoption permitted.
-We are currently evaluating the impact, if any, that this new standard will have on our financial position and results of operations.
+We will adopt this accounting standard update effective January 1, 2017 and are currently evaluating the impact of the provisions of this update.
+We do not expect this update to have a material impact on our consolidated financial statements; however, our initial assessment is subject to change.

 In February 2016, the FASB issued ASU No. 2016-02, Leases (Topic 842).
-This new standard requires organizations that lease assets to recognize on the balance sheet the assets and liabilities for the rights and obligations created by those leases and disclose key information about the leasing agreements.
+This new standard requires organizations that lease assets to recognize on the balance sheet the lease assets and lease liabilities for the rights and obligations created by those leases and disclose key information about the leasing agreements.
+Leases will be classified as either finance or operating, with classification affecting the pattern of expense recognition in the income statement.
 The new guidance is effective for financial statements issued for fiscal years beginning after December 15, 2018, and interim periods within those fiscal years.
-Early adoption is permitted as of the beginning of an interim or annual reporting period.
-We are currently evaluating the impact, if any, that this new standard will have on our financial position and results of operations.
+Early adoption is permitted as of the beginning of an interim or annual reporting period and must be adopted using a modified retrospective approach for leases that exist or are entered into after the beginning of the earliest comparative period in the financial statements.
+We are currently evaluating the impact that this new standard will have on our financial position and related disclosures and expect the impact on our assets and liabilities will be material due to the addition of right-of-use assets and lease liabilities; however the impact cannot currently be quantified.

 In January 2016, the FASB issued ASU No. 2016-01, Accounting for Financial Instruments - Recognition and Measurement.
 The new guidance changes how entities measure equity investments and present changes in the fair value of financial liabilities.
 The new guidance requires entities to measure equity investments that do not result in consolidation and are not accounted under the equity method at fair value and recognize any changes in fair value in net income unless the investments qualify for the new practicality exception.
 A practicality exception will apply to those equity investments that do not have a readily determinable fair value and do not qualify for the practical expedient to estimate fair value and as such these investments may be measured at cost.
 The new guidance is effective for fiscal years beginning after December 15, 2017, including interim periods within those fiscal years.
-We are currently evaluating the impact, if any, that this new standard will have on our financial position and results of operations.
+We are currently evaluating the impact, if any; however, we do not expect this update to have a material impact on our financial position and results of operations.